 “The ability of marketing to work with sales in nurturing…really has evolved and is not as difficult as people think.”

 The concept centers on giving them relevant content over time.
 That way, when they’re ready to buy, they know who to choose.

 It used to be that the marketing department had all the content, but now in many cases the sales team generates their own content (like video voicemails).
 Once any one piece of that sales-made content is recognized as particularly effective, that’s a good time for marketing to come in and adopt it for their inventory as well.

 “These kinds of tools are really beneficial around building your brand as an individual…no matter what company you’re working for… You are the brand.”

 “As much technology as we have…it’s all about the human connection.”

 Lots of companies even capture content from customers and using it to [re]define their brand as a whole.

 The internet.
 Start with the internet.

 But in all seriousness, you really can learn anything about these techniques or these tools by googling “social selling”.
-You can explore one of the world’s largest business networks; get social-selling classes directly on LinkedIn; look into easy CRM tools like Nimble and Salesforce that connect to the tools you’re used to.
+Explore one of the world’s largest business networks.
+Get social-selling classes directly on LinkedIn.
+Look into easy CRM tools like Nimble and Salesforce that connect to the tools you’re used to.

 Start playing around.
 Reach out to people.
-Start conversations.
+Spark conversations.
 Be human.